 Why bother posting day after day, just to see a few likes or random comments, but no sales?

 As a marketing agency, we get it: social media feels painful.

-Why then, should business owners consider Instagram as a marketing platform?
+Why then, should business owners even consider Instagram as a potential marketing platform?

 One word: engagement.

-- 800 Million Instagram accounts worldwide are active every single month.
+- 1 Billion + Instagram accounts worldwide are active every single month.

-- 500 Million Instagram accounts worldwide are active every day.
+- 500 Million + Instagram accounts worldwide are active every single day.

 - 80 Percent of accounts follow a business on Instagram.